-Here at Dough Roller, we’ve talked a lot about side hustles — the work or business you run alongside your day job to earn extra cash.
-Whether you’re looking to pay off debt, save more money, or just have some extra cash for expenses, having a secondary gig can be a huge help for your bank account.
+Here at Dough Roller, we’ve talked a lot about side hustles -- the work or business you run alongside your day job to earn extra cash.
+Whether youre looking to pay off debt, save more money, or just have some extra cash for expenses, having a secondary gig can be a huge help to your bank account.
 Plus, the right job can give you a fun, productive way to spend some of your spare time.

 One newer side hustle idea to add to your list is Uber.
 This ride-sharing service has gotten some bad press in recent days, but it can still make a lucrative side gig if you use it correctly.
 However, that’s the caveat: in order to make decent money with Uber, you’ve got to know the tips and tricks.